pblottiere/embsys/README.md

 # EMBSYS

-This repository store my lectures on Linux for embedded systems with some reminders in system programming.
+This repository store my lectures and labs on GNU/Linux for embedded systems with some reminders in system programming.

 ## Lectures